 2. I do what works in this season of life.

-It looks different in different seasons.
-Right now, here’s what it looks like…
+Staying fit will look different in different seasons.
+Right now, here’s what it looks like for me…

 - Drinking a gallon of lemon water every day.
-If you drink enough water and stay hydrated, it will help you stay healthier, sleep better, improve your skin, make you feel more energetic, take away aches and pains from dehydration, and help regulate your weight and your digestion.
+If you drink enough water and stay hydrated, it will help you stay healthy, sleep better, improve your skin, make you feel more energetic, take away aches and pains from dehydration, and regulate your weight and digestion.

 - I eat a big salad every day, as well as other raw fruits and veggies.
 I try to eat good protein at every single meal and eat mostly whole grains.
 I feel better when I eat whole grains, and I know that it’s better for me.

 - Limit desserts and sweets.
 I don’t completely limit them.
-I did for a long period of time, but now I just make sure it’s in moderation.
+I did for a long period of time, but now I just make sure I eat sweets in moderation.

 - Get enough sleep.
-Makes me healthier, happier, energetic, more productive.
-Helps my stress, skin, makes anxiety go down, and it regulates my weight and metabolism.
+Getting an adequate amount of sleep makes me healthier, happier, energetic, and more productive.
+It also helps my stress, clears up my skin, lowers my anxiety levels, and regulates my weight and metabolism.